 Constant panic attacks can make you fear other anxiety attacks; this can cause you to be constantly on alert, and this may make you unable to get a good night’s sleep.
 According to research, if you suffer from heart disease the addition of an anxiety disorder can increase the risk of coronary events.
 Thus, anxiety is a serious cause for concern.

 Luckily for most people in modern societies suffering from anxiety, help is readily available.
-Please contact your primary care provider, normally your GP first before exploring the benefits from a complementary health practitioner such as Dr Charles Whitaker.
+Please contact your primary care provider, normally your GP first before exploring the benefits of hypnotherapy for your anxiety.